Chad-Mitchell/sunlight/README.md

 There is no enemy here—only shadows that dissolve in ordinary daylight.

 ## The only four public data sources we need
-1. Government contracts & bid awards
+1. Government contracts & bid awards (money flow)
-2. Campaign contribution reports
+2. Campaign contribution reports  (influence flow)
-3. Board/commission appointments + meeting minutes
+3. Board/commission appointments + meeting minutes (power flow)
-4. Organizational charts + public salary database
+4. Organizational charts + public salary database  (extraction flow)

 Connected simply, these four create a shared map that any resident or business owner can read in seconds.